Best Hybrid Cars in Australia 2026: The Definitive Guide

 #1 Toyota RAV4 Hybrid: the default

 Honest weaknesses: the cabin design hasn't aged as well as the Honda CR-V e:HEV's, the eCVT can drone under hard acceleration, and the boot floor sits high.
-The 10-year battery warranty (with annual hybrid health check) and 60%+ resale value at 5 years more than offset those.
+One more worth stating plainly, since the RAV4 is the default recommendation in this segment: the current XA60 generation does not carry an ANCAP rating in our data.
+The previous RAV4's five stars do not automatically transfer to a new generation, so we say rating pending rather than repeat a star count the regulator has not issued for this car.
+The 10-year battery warranty (with annual hybrid health check) and 60%+ resale value at 5 years remain real.
 Read our full RAV4 review.

 #2 Toyota Yaris Cross Hybrid: cheapest car to fuel in Australia

-At 3.8 L/100km combined, the Toyota Yaris Cross Hybrid is genuinely the cheapest car to fuel in Australia.
+At 3.8 L/100km combined, the Toyota Yaris Cross GX Hybrid 2WD is among the cheapest cars to fuel in Australia, and unlike the plug-in figures elsewhere in this guide that number needs no asterisk: there is no battery to arrive full.
 About $1,083 a year at 15,000 km.
-From $31,790 RRP it's also the cheapest brand-new hybrid SUV in the country.
+From $31,790 RRP it's also one of the cheapest brand-new hybrid SUVs in the country, with a 5-star ANCAP rating from 2021.
 AWD is available on higher trims.
-The 390 L boot is small but the cabin packaging is clever, and at 4,180 mm long it's compact enough to park anywhere.
+The 390 L boot is small but the cabin packaging is clever, and it's compact enough to park anywhere.
+Braked towing is only 400 kg, the lowest in this guide.

 Best for: first-time car buyers, downsizing empty-nesters, urban commuters, drivers who want maximum fuel efficiency in a practical SUV body.
 See our Yaris Cross review.